Horse Camps - Great Smoky Mountains National Park

 or by Internet at http://reservations.nps.gov

-Horse Camps at Anthony Creek, Big Creek, Cataloochee, Towstring, and Round Bottom opened March 17.
-Horse site fees are $30 at all horse camps except for Big Creek where it is $35.
+Horse Camps at Anthony Creek, Big Creek, Towstring, and Round Bottom open March 30.
+Cataloochee opens March 23.
+Horse site fees are $23 (subject to change) at all horsecamps except big Creek which is $29.

 Bringing Your Horse to the Park